koenrane/koenrane.xyz/content/tea-reviews.md

   - reviews
   - tea
 ---
-After giving up coffee, I became quite obsessed with tea and began to do extensive research and read about the flavors of different varieties.
+After giving up coffee[^1], I became quite obsessed with tea and began to do extensive research and read about the flavors of different varieties.
 As a recent avid coffee drinker, I didn't think much about the novelty of loose leaf tea and how enjoyable it would be to peruse tea rooms to find the best flavor that matched my preferences.
 Where I live currently, there is not much in the way of tea.
 Coffee seems abundant, which is unsurprising because of its ubiquitous character, even in small towns.
 Tea has taken a back seat somewhat as a means of caffeine consumption, and only after I began my tea obsession, realized that it was an unfortunate situation.
 I found that I enjoy the process of finding my preferred variety, exploring all its variations depending on geography, and learning about said variety's rich history.
 Since I was a regular coffee drinker, I tend to like teas that are on the stronger side, but lighter like Darjeeling, and recently I've gained a love of darker roasted Oolong.
 Green tea comes in third as a supplement that I enjoy to keep from going through my favorites too fast ($$$) and have plenty of it in stock as backup.

 # TEA
 ---